alvaro-saez/business_afi/README.md

 a) **"main" folder**: It contains the file "main_business_afi.py", which has all the modules together in a single script
 <p align="center"><img src="https://github.com/alvaro-saez/business_afi/blob/main/imgs/py1_shell.png"></p>

-a) **"modules" folder**: It contains all the modules individuall.
+a) **"modules" folder**: It contains all the modules individually.
 To execute them, you have to run the file "main_modules_business_afi.py"
 <p align="center"><img src="https://github.com/alvaro-saez/business_afi/blob/main/imgs/py2_shell.png"></p>

 ### :closed_lock_with_key: :key: Limitations

-I have not uploaded my credentials to this repository, it is private information, so to can execute this pipeline you have to generate your own credentials:
+I have not uploaded my credentials to this repository, it is private information, so to execute this pipeline you have to generate your own credentials:
 - **EMAIL:** You have to create a password-protected app in gmail to have a secure environment in which to make post and get requests.
 [google guide](https://support.google.com/accounts/answer/185833?hl=en)